websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 }
 ```

-### Getting a Web Content Template by Id
+### Get a Web Content Template by Id

-The script in [the previous section](#getting-the-web-content-templates) lists all the Site's Web Content Templates.
-You can obtain information about a particular Template by referencing its Id.
-Use the `ContentTemplate_GET_ById.md` for this purpose.
+The script in [the previous section](#getting-the-web-content-templates) gathers all the Site's Web Content Templates, but you can obtain information about a particular Template by referencing its Id.
+Use the `ContentTemplate_GET_ById.sh` cURL script for this purpose.
 This script uses the Site Id and Template Id parameters.

 | Method | Service | Endpoint |
 | --- | --- | --- |